strawberrie68/highlights/README.md

 ## 👩‍💻 To try the project

-npm start
-in .env file have a Mongoose atlas string
+in .env file have a Mongoose atlas string "ATLAS_URI" npm install cors dotenv express mongoose